jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/fuzzy-bugs-online/index.md

 ```

 Your fuzzer of choice will probably provide a healthy dose of fuzz
-vectors, as does ours, the `OWASP ZAP Fuzzer`.
+vectors, as does ours, the OWASP ZAP Fuzzer.
 All we need to do is

 1. select the string we want to fuzz,